giovictor/chirp/readme.md

 npm run watch
 ```

-You can register or use my demo credentials
+You can create your own account on the site or use my demo credentials

 ```
 email: giorodriguez021@gmail.com